Joseph Grego: Kernoozer's Club

-The Kernoozers Club was founded in 1881 by its first president; Charles Alexander, Baron de Cosson, (from a family of French Revolution emigres) born in Durham 28 August 1846.
+The Kernoozers Club was founded in 1881 by its first president; Charles Alexander, Baron de Cosson, (from a family of French Revolution emigres), born in Durham on 28 August 1846.
 Vice-president was Robert Alexander Hillingford, (1825–1904) with Joseph Grego as its Secretary.
 It was limited to 20 members, whose meetings were held at members' homes.
 Members are known to include Sir Richard Burton; Egerton Castle; Sir Walter Pollock; John Camden Hotten; Arthur Charles Fox-Davies; John Forster; and Edward McDermott.